thoughtful-web/settings-page-wp/README.md

 Features, changes, and fixes which I plan on implementing:

+1. Continue developing the documentation.
+2. Create a form to generate a configuration file with.
-1. Add a network admin settings page configuration.
+3. Add a network admin settings page configuration.
-2. Continue developing the documentation.

 ## Requirements

 1. WordPress 5.4 and above.
 2. PHP 7.3.5 and above.

+## Development Requirements

+1. PHP Codesniffer composer module
+2. WP Coding Standards composer module

 ## Installation